A Simple Wedding in Key West

 Applicant must be eighteen (18) years old to obtain a marriage license.
 Sixteen (16), and Seventeen (17), year olds must have both parent’s consent.
 If you are younger, parent’s consent/consent of a County Judge, and proven pregnancy may apply, depending on the age and situation.
 Both applicants must appear in person at the time of application.

-The license must be used within sixty (60) days from the “effective date”.
-Below is the effective date criteria:
+TIME LIMIT: The license must be used within sixty (60) days from the “effective date”.

 NON-FLORIDA RESIDENTS – There is NO waiting period.

 FLORIDA RESIDENTS – If both parties are Florida residents there is a three (3) day waiting period (from the date of issue), before the marriage ceremony may take place.
-Waiting period can be waived both parties attend a premarital class and present certification of the attendance to the clerk at the time of application.
+Waiting period can be waived if both parties attend a premarital class and present certification of the attendance to the clerk at the time of application.
 This class must be taken thru an authorized provider listed in Monroe County.
-Original certificate of completion is required at time of application.
-List of providers is available upon request.

-A marriage may be performed by regularly ordained clergy, judiciary, State of Florida notaries, the Clerk of the Circuit Court, and Deputy Clerks.
+SOLEMNIZATION: A marriage may be performed by ordained clergy, judiciary, State of Florida notaries, Clerk of the Circuit Court, and Deputy Clerks.

-$86.00 (cash or check; fee for credit cards).
-The exception is if both parties are Florida residents, have both provided proof of a premarital class cost is then $53.50.
+COST: $86.00 (cash or check; fee for credit cards).
+If both parties are Florida residents who have completed a premarital class cost is $53.50.

-After the marriage, the person who performed the ceremony must return the license, within ten (10) days, to the marriage license section, where it will then be recorded in the Official Records.
+RECORDING OF LICENSE: After the marriage, the person who performed the ceremony must return the license, within ten (10) days, to the marriage license section, where it will then be recorded in the Official Records.
 Until that license is received, there is no record of the marriage.
-After recordation, a certified copy will be returned to the newlyweds, by mail.
+After recordation, a certified copy will be mailed to the newlyweds (approx. 3-4 weeks).
 The original license is sent to the OFFICE OF VITAL STATISTICS in Jacksonville.